Take the City's Morse Park Pool Survey!

 Section 2.
 Fiduciary Oversight.

 Section 3.
-Officers.
+Resignation.

 ARTICLE VI: MEETINGS & NOTICE